hamedhaghighi/ETSSR/ReadMe.md

 - Set the training parameters in the `train.yaml` file in the `.\configs` folder.

- You must change the "data_dir" and "test_data_dir"  parameters in the config file. "data_dir" is the path to the CMRSI image patches and "test_data_dir" is the path to orignal CMRSI path.
+ You must change the "data_dir" to the path to CMRSI image patches and "test_data_dir" to the path to orignal CMRSI path in the config file.

 - Run the training code using: